DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 <aside class="notice"><strong>Warning:</strong> It is not possible to make a transaction with the value (`Amount`) 0.</aside>

+> **Payment Facilitators** (or submerchants) must send the parameters within node `PaymentFacilitator` as required by Banco Central do Brasil and card brands.
+If the node `PaymentFacilitator` is not sent, the card brand may apply penalties to the submerchant.

 #### Request

 <aside class="request"><span class="method post">POST</span> <span class="endpoint">/1/sales/</span></aside>